tsuru/tsuru/docs/services/api.rst

     $ tsuru service-add mysql mysql_instance

-Tsuru calls your service to create a new instance of your service via POST on ``/resources`` (please notice that tsuru does not include a trailing slash) with the "name" that represents the app name in the request body.
+tsuru calls your service to create a new instance of your service via POST on ``/resources`` (please notice that tsuru does not include a trailing slash) with the "name" that represents the app name in the request body.
 Example of
 request: